Fenstanton: Culture and community

 Fenstanton is the current operating base of Stagecoach in Huntingdonshire.

 Memorial to the landscape gardener Capability Brown in the church of St Peter and St Paul, Fenstanton, Cambridgeshire.
 His name is along the top; his son is listed at left.

 Notable people

-The village is the ancestral home of John Howland, one of the Pilgrims who arrived on the Mayflower in 1620 at Plymouth, Massachusetts.
+The village is the ancestral home of John Howland, one of the Pilgrim Fathers who arrived on the Mayflower in 1620 at Plymouth, Massachusetts.

 In the 18th century Lancelot "Capability" Brown, the famous landscape gardener, bought the Lordship of the Manor of Fenstanton and Hilton from the Earl of Northampton.
-Brown and his wife Bridget are buried in the parish churchyard and the chancel bears a memorial to them and two of their sons, John and his wife Mary and Lancelot Brown Junior with his wife Frances memorialised across the nave.
+Brown and his wife, Bridget, are buried in the parish churchyard and the chancel has a memorial to them and two of their sons, John and his wife, Mary, and Lancelot Brown Junior with his wife, Frances, memorialised across the nave.